+Class Trait: Wilderness Rangers do not get lost in wilderness environments.
 Class Trait: Scouting A Ranger wearing armor AC 2 or less, with any shields max 24" at the widest point, and bearing no weapons over 6' long (except spears) is considered to be 'Scouting', and can use some additional abilities.
 They regain this status after 30 seconds of not using the larger/heavier items.
-Class Trait: A Ranger leading a Land Search will provide additional benefits when rolling for an encounter (Refer to Chapter Twelve; Ranger: Exploration).
+Class Trait: Exploration A Ranger leading a Land Search will provide additional benefits when rolling for an encounter (Refer to Chapter Twelve; Ranger: Exploration).
 In addition, certain abilities will only be obtained during an Exploration.
-If the Ranger RPs the casting of 'Cure Light Wounds' with actual leaves or herbs (NOT grass), the casting length is reduced by an additional 50%.
-Weapons Armor Class (Max) Shield Size (Max) Symbol Any AC3 36" Nature

 At 1st Rank, a Ranger learns the skill 'Tracking'.
-A Ranger may ask an Elder to provide details (if known) as to what has traveled through a given area recently.
-Rangers are also able to determine what kind of creatures inhabit a given locale.
-At 10^{th} rank, Rangers do not leave tracks of their own.
+A Ranger may ask an Elder to provide details (if known) as to what has traveled through a given area recently.Rangers are also able to determine what kind of creatures inhabit a given locale.
+At 10th rank, Rangers do not leave tracks of their own.